-Objective: The Medication Aide Program is designed to prepare Nurse Aides and students for administration of medicines under supervision and guidance stipulated by the Texas Department of Aging and Disabilities, Long-Term Care Division, Medication Aide Permit Program.
-Students will learn how to use these skills and procedures via classroom and clinical hands-on training.
+The Medication Aide Program is designed to prepare Nurse Aides and students for administration of medicines under supervision and guidance stipulated by the Texas Health and Human Services Commission Medication Aide Permit Program.
 The students will learn the following topics:

 - Procedures for preparation and administration of medications